soufianexmx/cart-pole-inference/README.md

 https://user-images.githubusercontent.com/123186384/217301060-a7de0c45-b53e-4bb0-b9d4-34e633035984.mov

 ### Run integration/unit test
-To run the tests, please use ```RUST_ENV=test cargo test | bunyan```.
+To run the tests, please use ```RUN_ENV=test cargo test | bunyan```.
 By declaring RUST_ENV=test, you will use the test config file and with that a different port for each integration test.

 ## API